Home | Accounts | Setup | Verify | Play | Hacks |

 The next script will extract the saved variables and display their values.
 Here is a description of the commands:

-• The source command loads the variables that we saved in the /tmp/variables.sh file in the previous code cell.
+command loads the variables that we saved in the/tmp/variables.sh

-• project_dir: The directory where your project is located.
+commands display the contents of the named variables:- project_dir: The directory where your project is located.

-• project: The specific project directory within project_dir.
+- project: The specific project directory within

-• project_repo: The URL of the GitHub repository.
+. - project_repo: The URL of the GitHub repository.

 By running this script, you can verify that the environment variables are correctly set in your development environment.
 If they don’t match up, go back to the previous code cell and make the necessary corrections.